8 Free Multiplying by Multiples of 10 100 and 1000 Worksheet

 Now, let’s engage in some practice sessions.

-This activity refers to the process of performing multiplication operations between a 4-digit number and a multiple of 1000.
+Again, we will see the process of performing multiplication operations between a 4-digit number and a multiple of 1000.
 So, a multiple of 1000 refers to any number that can be obtained by multiplying 1000 by a whole number.
 When multiplying a two-digit number by a multiple of 1000, the answer can be found by first multiplying the two-digit number by the multiple of 1000’s whole number, and then adding the necessary number of zeros.

 Let’s see an example.